TheHermitWise/TheHermitWise/README.md

 -->

 #### Keeper of Secrets
-<span style="font-family: 'Courier New', monospace;"> In the quietest corners of the world, hidden from the bustle of the modern age, I forge complex sigils (code) that shape the fabric of the digital realm.
+`In the quietest corners of the world, hidden from the bustle of the modern age, I forge complex sigils (code) that shape the fabric of the digital realm.
 I wander the unseen paths of technology, uncovering knowledge that transcends the common understanding.
-What others see as *code*, I see as a language of creation—an art form that binds the known and unknown. </span>
+What others see as *code*, I see as a language of creation—an art form that binds the known and unknown.`